 Let’s go a step further into investigating the place of Fortuna in the overall scheme of a horary chart.

 Money, jobs, relationships, lost cats and health, give or take.

 So when JF says: “I cannot remember ever judging a horary where Fortuna showed anything of importance.”, that is fair enough, as that statement reflects his personal experience.
 But also, in general, it points at the fact that indeed, most questions do not require looking “under the chart’s hood” for any extra information.
 Will I get the job?
 Will I get laid?
-Yes or no; end of story; no need of Fortuna, or any other Arabian Part for that matter.
+Yes or no; end of story; no need of Fortuna, or any other Arabic Part for that matter.

 However, once we begin to deal with psychological and spiritual themes and medical charts Fortuna comes into being in a different form.
-It can expose a layer deeper than the obviously conscious, as can several other Arabian parts.
+It can expose a layer deeper than the obviously conscious, as can several other Arabic parts.
 Fortuna however has the ability to expose the essence of the inquiry or of the true interest of the querent.
 Fortuna often shows a deeper part of the psyche than the part that is articulated in words and expressed in intelligible thought in the form of a question.

 On page 277 JF advises us to ignore the point about the same planet ruling both the 1st and 12th house.

 JF may be right or he may be wrong about that in relation to bewitchment, I cannot tell.
 In the last five years I have judged a total of two charts about bewitchment, fact which makes me NOT an expert on the subject.
 One of those charts had the same planet ruling house 1 and 12, the other did not, so my experience on this point is very limited.
 I am aware of many points where JF is right where Lilly was wrong; but here if Lilly was right or JF is right I cannot tell; JF does not explain his reasoning or tell us how much experience he has with the subject in question.